Stuck Renting For Life

 - Create permanently affordable housing;

-- Create pathways for tenants to become owners;
+- Create affordable pathways for tenants to become homeowners;

 - Reduce the burden of rent and stabilize housing for existing tenants;